 - There are three possible ways to get to Aguas Calientes, also known as Machu Picchu town.

 - The Inca Trail – 4-day trekking route (39 kilometers).
 It will lead you directly to Machu Picchu through the Sun Gate (Intipunku).
 You will need to contract the services with a travel agency.

 - The route by train – This route combines travel by bus and train.
 The first section goes from Cusco to Ollantaytambo by car.
 The final part is from Ollantaytambo to Aguas Calientes by train.
 At the end there is a short bus ride to Machu Picchu.

 - The Hidroeléctrica route – This alternative route starts with a long drive from Cusco to the Hidroeléctrica station.
 From there you can walk or take the train to the town of Aguas Calientes.
 Finally you make the short bus ride to Machu Picchu.

 - The most recommended way to get to Machu Picchu is by train.
 However, if you are looking for an adventure the Inca Trail or the route by Hidroeléctrica are good options.

 - To travel by train, book your ticket online a few weeks before or after knowing the date you will visit Machu Picchu.

-- If you want to do the Inca Trail, you have to separate your tour several months in advance.
+- If you want to do the Inca Trail, you must book your tour approximately six months in advance.

-Aguas Calientes is a special town so it is recommended to spend at least 1 night in this place.
-So you can visit Machu Picchu early in the morning.
+Aguas Calientes is a special town so it is recommended to spend at least one night in this place.
+This way you can visit Machu Picchu early in the morning.
 Aguas Calientes also has tourist options such as the Mandor waterfalls, the Putucusi mountain or the thermal baths.